Jewellery worth £500,000 was stolen in an “audacious” raid on a shop in an historic part of central London.

 Of the £13.6 million of property stolen in the heist, only around £4.5 million – roughly one-third – has since been recovered by police.

-Earlier this month, alarm specialist Michael Seed – known by the moniker Basil – became the 10th person convicted in connection with the crime when he was found guilty of conspiracy to burgle and conspiracy to handle the proceeds after £143,000 worth of gold ingots, gems and jewellery was found in his bedroom.
+Earlier this month, alarm specialist Michael Seed – known by the moniker Basil – became the when he was found guilty of conspiracy to burgle and conspiracy to handle the proceeds after £143,000 worth of gold ingots, gems and jewellery was found in his bedroom.